kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 If you are not prepared, you just end up hating God because all he gives you are problems.

-What the hell do I do with this giant four legged animal with horns God?
+What the hell do I do with this giant four-legged animal with horns God?

 Answer: You kill it and eat it.